 To start intermittent fasting, decide which type best suits your lifestyle and determine what your eating window will be.
 I started with 16:8 and chose an eating window of noon to

 Don’t go extreme on the first day.
 A 24 hour fast for your first time is just brutal.
 The benefits of fasting really kick in at 16 hours so you want to try and go with at least that one for your first few days.
-After that, you can stretch your eating window to 6 hours, fasting for 18.
+After that, you can squeeze your eating window to 6 hours, fasting for 18.
 Then do my favorite type of fast, the 20: 4.
 This means I’m really only eating one meal at

-Listen to your body.
+Always listen to your body.
 The intermittent fasting method you are using might not work well for you, so if you notice any ill side effects, go back to your normal way of eating.

 It is also important to keep up your electrolytes even when you’re fasting and to drink adequate water to stay hydrated.
 Adding pink salt to your water or taking your keto supplements will help you to stave off ill feelings.